Researchers find racial disparities across court system

 “At this time of national reckoning about race, we hope this report will inspire Massachusetts to confront the racial disparities that permeate our criminal system,” Brook Hopkins, executive director of the Criminal Justice Policy Program, said in an emailed statement.

-Ralph Gants, chief justice of the Massachusetts Supreme Judicial Court, asked the Harvard Law School to conduct the study to explain why the incarceration rate for Black and Latinos is so much higher than it is for white people.
+Chief Justice Ralph Gants of the Massachusetts Supreme Judicial Court asked the Harvard Law School in 2016 to conduct the study to explain why the incarceration rate for Black and Latinos is so much higher than it is for white people.

 The Massachusetts Sentencing Commission found that Black people in the state were imprisoned at a rate nearly eight times that of white people in 2014, and that Latinos were imprisoned at a rate nearly five times that of white people.